COMBINE-lab/cuttlefish/README.md

   Whether a pair <code>(u<sub>i</sub>, u<sub>i+1</sub>)</code> is an edge or a gap can be inferred by checking the suffix and the prefix (of length `k - 1`) of the unitigs <code>u<sub>i</sub></code> and <code>u<sub>i+1</sub></code>, respectively (in their correct orientations, based on their following `+`/`-` signs).
   Note that, a gap is possible in a sequence-tiling only if the sequence contains characters outside of `A`, `C`, `G`, and `T`.

-  For moderate to large sized genomes, this output format is preferrable to the GFA ones—the GFA formats can be quite verbose for this particular scenario, while the reduced representation provides effitively the same information, while taking much lesser space.
+  For moderate to large sized genomes, this output format is preferrable to the GFA ones as the GFA formats can be quite verbose for this particular scenario, while the reduced representation provides effitively the same information, while taking much less space.
-  For example, for the 7-human genomes (experimented with in the manuscripts) and using `k = 31`, the compacted graph takes 112 GB in GFA2, while 29.3 GB in this reduced format.
+  For example, for the 7-human genome dataset (experimented with in the manuscripts) and using `k = 31`, the compacted graph takes 112 GB in GFA2, but only 29.3 GB in this reduced format.

 ### Orientation of the output